openbaton/docs/docs/use.md

 After completing the installation, you should be able to reach the dashboard of the NFVO at the following url: http://your-ip-here:8080

 When accessing the dashboard, you will be prompted for a username and password.
-The first access can only be done with the super user ("admin") created during the installation.
+The first access can only be done with the super user ("admin") created during the installation process.
 Please refer to the [Identity Management][security] section for more information about security mechanisms.

-In order to use OpenBaton for launching your first Network Service, you will need to follow these steps:
+In order to use Open Baton for launching your first Network Service, you will need to follow these steps:

 1. Install a VIM driver.
-[Learn more here][]
+[Learn more here][vim-driver]
 2. Register one or more Point of Presences (PoPs).
 [Learn more here][vim-registration]
 3. Install a VNF Manager
 4. Build or download one or more VNF Packages